vmware-tanzu-labs/educates-training-platform/docs/index.rst

 Users doing a workshop are provided access to a dashboard in their web browser combining a shell environment with the workshop content, including any custom tools required for the workshop.
 The dashboard can also optionally embed slide content, an IDE (Theia), a web console for accessing the Kubernetes cluster (Kubernetes dashboard, OpenShift web console, or Octant), and other custom web applications.
 Where required for a workshop, deployment of an image registry per workshop session, and the ability to use ``docker`` for doing container image builds, can be enabled.

+*Note: As yet there has not been an official first release of this project.
+Use at your own extreme risk.
+It may instantly set fire to anything it touches.
+If you do attempt to use it, don't assume that things will not be broken by future changes.*

 .. toctree::
   :maxdepth: 2
   :caption: Project Details: